Ruellia humilis Nutt.

 Family - Acanthaceae

-Flowers - Corolla tube to +5cm long.
-Contracted portion of tube -4cm long, tan, pubescent.
-Expanded portion of corolla typically lilac, -2cm long, 5-lobed.
-Lobes rounded, +1cm long, mostly glabrous.
-Central lower lobe with purple veins.
+Flowers - Calyx lobes 15-30 mm long, 0.5-1.5 mm wide, linear, often needlelike or bristlelike, hairy.
+Corollas 3-7 cm long, 2.0-3.5 cm wide.
+Corolla tube to 5 cm.
+Expanded portion of corolla typically lilac, 5-lobed, the lobes rounded, mostly glabrous.
+Central lower lobe usually with purple veins.
 Stamens 4, didynamous, adnate at apex of contracted portion of corolla tube.
-Filaments white, +/-1cm long, glabrous.
-Anthers lilac to tan, +3mm long.
-Style +/-5.5cm long, white to lilac, sparse pubescent (mostly at base).
-Stigma purple, flattened, 2-3mm long.
+Filaments white, glabrous.
+Anthers lilac to tan, 3 mm long.
+Style white to lilac, sparsely pubescent (mostly at base).
+Stigma purple, flattened, 2-3 mm long.
 Ovary green, glabrous, superior, cylindric, 2-locular.
 Placentation axile.
 Fruit glabrous.
 Calyx tube to 2mm long, 5-lobed, green, glabrous.
 Lobes to 2cm long, 1mm broad at base, linear-attenuate, ciliate-margined.
 The cilia to 2-3mm long, multicellular.
 Calyx accrescent.

 Flowering - May - October.